 \section{Heuristic considerations}

-We rephrase in a Lorentzian setting the characterization of \cite{FFRS07}, who are working in a Euclidean setting.
+We rephrase in a Lorentzian setting the characterization of \cite{FFRS07}, which is placed in a Euclidean setting.
 Spacetime is two-dimensional Minkowski space with coordinates $(t,x)$.
 Without loss of generality, we place the boundary at $x=0$, so the boundary is the time axis in $\MM_2$.